|» Home » Environmental Initiatives|

 Landfills are responsible for 36 percent of all methane emissions in the U.S., one of the most potent contributors to global warming.

-New York City Residents currently recycle only 17 percent of their total waste - half of what they could be recycling.
+NYC Residents currently recycle only 17 percent of their total waste - half of what they could be recycling.
 Plastic film, such as supermarket bags, comprises 7.5 percent of total waste, while clothing and textiles make up 5.7 percent of total waste.